oameye/KheldyshContraction.jl/docs/src/typesystem.md

 [`KeldyshContraction.QSym`](@ref) will be abstract type representing the individual field of type [`Destroy`](@ref) and [`Create`](@ref). [`KeldyshContraction.QTerm`](@ref) will represent the terms of the algebra, which are the *products* and *sum* of the fields.
 The type naming and hierarchy is heavily inspired by the implementation in `QuantumCumulants.jl`.

 QSym can then have additional properties to make it Keldsysh-specific type fields.
-In the package this is done by adding fields to `Create` and `Destroys` using *Enum* objects:
+In the package this is done by adding fields to `Create` and `Destroys` using *Enum* objects and Singletons.
+The `KeldyshContraction` module defines the following types:

 - [`KeldyshContraction.KeldyshContour`](@ref) - the Keldysh contour of the field, which can be either `KeldyshContour.Quantum` or `KeldyshContour.Classical`.
 - [`KeldyshContraction.Regularisation`](@ref) - the tadpole regularisation of the field, which can be either `Regularisation.Zero`, `Regularisation.Plus` or `Regularisation.Minus`.
-- [`KeldyshContraction.AbstractPosition`](@ref) - the position of the field, which can be either `Position.In`, `Position.Out` or `Position.Bulk`.
+- [`KeldyshContraction.AbstractPosition`](@ref) - the position of the field, which can be either `In`, `Out` or `Bulk`.

 To make our quantum field types work with the symbolic algebra system, we need to implement several interface functions from SymbolicUtils.jl and TermInterface.jl: